 - Evaluating & Negotiating Job Offers

 Each Career Month will consist of programming designed to provide students with information about a specific field or career path.
-Events will include alumni panels and talks, workshops, virtual road shows, etc.
+Events may include alumni panels and talks, workshops, etc.

 If you represent a department or student group and are interested in having a representative of the Career Center hold a workshop for your population, please complete this form and we will do our best to accommodate you.